 Boswell - Earl Park is a very small town located in the state of Indiana.
 With a population of 2,292 people and just one neighborhood, Boswell - Earl Park is the 222nd largest community in Indiana.
-Boswell - Earl Park has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Boswell - Earl Park has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Boswell - Earl Park, you'll notice that it is more blue-collar than most other communities in America.
-45.45% of Boswell - Earl Park’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Boswell - Earl Park is generally considered to be a blue-collar town.
+45.45% of the Boswell - Earl Park workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Boswell - Earl Park is a town of managers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Boswell - Earl Park who work in management occupations (13.36%), office and administrative support (10.04%), and food service (9.36%).

 In terms of college education, the citizens of Boswell - Earl Park rank slightly lower than the national average.
 16.77% of adults 25 and older in Boswell - Earl Park have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.